Keyfactor/globalsign-mssl-cagateway/README.md

 #### Integration status: Production - Ready for use in production environments.

 ## About the Keyfactor AnyGateway CA Connector

 This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
 AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

 ## Support for GlobalSign Managed SSL AnyGateway

 GlobalSign Managed SSL AnyGateway is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.

-___
+---

+---

 # Introduction